Amrita-TIFAC-Cyber-Blockchain/Blockchain-and-Cryptocurrency-Forensics/README.md

     - [Implementation of Simple Bitcoin OSINT Scanner using Bash and OSINT-SPY (ASB)](https://amrita-tifac-cyber-blockchain.github.io/Blockchain-and-Cryptocurrency-Forensics/OSINT/Bitcoin)
     - [Implementation of Simple Bitcoin Social Media (Twitter) OSINT Scanner using Python (PAA)](https://amrita-tifac-cyber-blockchain.github.io/Blockchain-and-Cryptocurrency-Forensics/OSINT/Bitcoin)
     - [Design of Open-Source Cryptocurrency Forensics Framework (AG, RG)](OSCFF.md)
+    - Private Key Security (RG)
+    - Exploring and Experimentation with Hardware Wallet (Trezor) (RG)
+    - Exploring & Understanding NFTs and Scope of its Forensics (RG)
+    - Exploring & Understanding the Scope of Metaverse Forensics (RG)
+    - Exploring the Use of Metaverse for Forensic Analysis (RG)
+    - Analysis of Various Cryptocurrency Mining Mobile Apps (RG)
+      - Pi
+    - Exploration to Design a Open-Source Cryptocurrency Forensics Framework (OSCFF) (RG)
+    - Exploring the Possibility of Internet of Vehicle (IoV) Forensics (RG)

   - **2022**
+    -  Challenges in Metaverse

 ## Credits
   - **2018**